-- Insurance risk governance practices are in place, including independent monitoring and review and reporting to senior management and the Risk & Conduct Review Committee. - Risk appetite limits have been established for policyholder behaviour, mortality and morbidity, and longevity risks. - Income and regulatory capital sensitivities are monitored, managed and reported against preestablished risk limits. - Comprehensive Insurance Risk Policy, guidelines and practices are in place. - The global underwriting manual aligns underwriting practices with our corporate risk management standards and ensures a consistent approach in insurance underwriting. - Board-approved maximum retention limits are in place.
-Amounts issued in excess of these limits are reinsured. - Detailed procedures, including criteria for approval of risks and for claims adjudication are established and monitored for each business segment. - Underwriting and risk selection standards are established and overseen by the corporate underwriting and claims risk management function. - Diversification and risk pooling is managed by aggregation of exposures across product lines, geography and distribution channels. - The Insurance Risk Policy and Investment and Credit Risk Management Policy establish acceptance criteria and protocols to monitor the level of reinsurance ceded to any single reinsurer or group of reinsurers. - Reinsurance counterparty risk is monitored, including annual reporting of reinsurance exposure to the Risk & Conduct Review Committee. - Concentration risk exposure is monitored on group policies in a single location to avoid a catastrophic event occurrence resulting in a significant impact. - Various limits, restrictions and fee structures are introduced into plan designs in order to establish a more homogeneous policy risk profile and limit potential for anti-selection. - Regulatory solvency requirements include risk-based capital requirements and are monitored regularly. - The Product Design and Pricing Policy requires detailed risk assessment and pricing provision for material risks. - Company specific and industry level experience studies and sources of earnings analysis are monitored and factored into valuation, renewal and new business pricing processes. - Stress-testing techniques, such as DCAT, are used to measure the effects of large and sustained adverse movements in insurance risk factors. - Insurance contract liabilities are established in accordance with Canadian actuarial standards of practice. - Internal capital targets are established at an enterprise level to cover all risks and are above minimum regulatory and supervisory levels.
+- The global underwriting manual aligns underwriting practices with our corporate risk management standards and ensures a consistent approach in insurance underwriting. - Board-approved maximum retention limits are in place.
+Amounts issued in excess of these limits are reinsured. - Detailed procedures, including criteria for approval of risks and for claims adjudication are established and monitored for each business segment. - Underwriting and risk selection standards are established and overseen by the corporate underwriting and claims risk management function. - Diversification and risk pooling is managed by aggregation of exposures across product lines, geography and distribution channels. - The Insurance Risk Policy and Investment & Credit Risk Policy establish acceptance criteria and protocols to monitor the level of reinsurance ceded to any single reinsurer or group of reinsurers. - Reinsurance counterparty risk is monitored, including annual reporting of reinsurance exposure to the Risk & Conduct Review Committee. - Concentration risk exposure is monitored on group policies in a single location to avoid a catastrophic event occurrence resulting in a significant impact. - Various limits, restrictions and fee structures are introduced into plan designs in order to establish a more homogeneous policy risk profile and limit potential for anti-selection. - Regulatory solvency requirements include risk-based capital requirements and are monitored regularly. - The Product Design and Pricing Policy requires detailed risk assessment and pricing provision for material risks. - Company specific and industry level experience studies and sources of earnings analysis are monitored and factored into valuation, renewal and new business pricing processes. - Stress-testing techniques, such as DCAT, are used to measure the effects of large and sustained adverse movements in insurance risk factors.
+In 2020, the Canadian Institute of Actuaries will replace DCAT with FCT.
+FCT, similar to DCAT, will continue to act as a key stress-testing technique for the organization.
+FCT's testing is broader than DCAT and allows for harmonization with the Company's ORSA. - Insurance contract liabilities are established in accordance with Canadian actuarial standards of practice. - Internal capital targets are established at an enterprise level to cover all risks and are above minimum regulatory and supervisory levels.
 Actual capital levels are monitored to ensure they exceed internal targets.

 We use reinsurance to limit losses, minimize exposure to significant risks and to provide additional capacity for growth.
 Our Insurance Risk Policy sets maximum global retention limits and related management standards and practices that are applied to reduce our exposure to large claims.
 Amounts in excess of the Board-approved maximum retention limits are reinsured.
-On a single life or joint-first-to-die basis our retention limit is \$25 in Canada and is US\$25 outside of Canada.
-For survivorship life insurance, our maximum global retention limit is \$30 in Canada and is US\$30 outside of Canada.
+Effective January 1, 2019, we updated our single life or joint-first-to-die basis retention limit to \$40 (\$25 in 2018) in Canada and US\$40 (US\$25 in 2018) outside of Canada.
+For survivorship life insurance, our maximum global retention limit is \$50 (\$30 in 2018) in Canada and US\$50 (US\$30 in 2018) outside of Canada.
 In certain markets and jurisdictions, retention levels below the maximum are applied.
 Reinsurance is utilized for numerous products in most business segments, and placement is done on an automatic basis for defined insurance portfolios and on a facultative basis for individual risks with certain characteristics.